Josh-Tracy/tfe-ansible-install/README.md

 | selinux_enforcing| true or false.
 Is SElinux enforcing on the remote host?         | Only when using rhel7     |

 #### Active / Active Variables

-These variables are relevent for using active/active. `run_install.sh` and `tfe-settings.json` are templated based on these values.
+These variables are relevant for using active/active. `run_install.sh` and `tfe-settings.json` are templated based on these values.

 |    Variable                           |    Description    |    Required   |
 | --- | --- | --- |